SYMPTOMS AND DISEASE

 The risk of severe disease, complications and mortality is further assessed by an increase in levels of certain blood markers like neutrophil/lymphocyte ratio, CRP (C reactive protein), D-dimer (signifies risk of thrombosis), Ferritin, Lactate Dehydrogenase, Cardiac Troponin 1 and Cytokine IL-6.

 Coronavirus is a family of viruses possessing a single-stranded RNA as the genetic material and is characterized by the presence of spiked glycoproteins on its surface.
 This gives these viruses the appearance of wearing a crown (or corona) and makes them distinctly identifiable under the microscope.
-There are many types of Coronaviruses found in humans as well as animals like bats, birds, and pigs.
-Four types namely the 229E, NL63, OC43, HKU1 Coronaviruses regularly circulate in humans throughout the world and cause the common viral cold.
+There are many types (genera) of Coronaviruses found in humans (called HCoV) as well as animals like bats, birds, and pigs.
+These are namely Alpha, Beta and Gamma types.
+Four species namely the HCoV-229E and HCoV-NL63 (Alpha type), and HCoV-OC43 and HCoV-HKU1 (Beta type) Coronaviruses regularly circulate in humans throughout the world and cause the common viral cold.

-Sometimes the Coronavirus found primarily in animals and not routinely in humans, can periodically undergo a mutation (change in its genetic material sequencing) into a new virus subspecies (strain).
-It can then ‘jump’ to humans, through animals that people commonly come in contact with through food products, in wet markets, farms or in various other ways.
+Sometimes the Coronavirus found primarily in animals and not routinely in humans, can undergo a drastic mutation (a major change in its genetic material sequencing) into a new virus species or subspecies.
+It can then ‘jump’ to humans, through animals that people commonly come in contact with through food products, in wet markets, farms or in various other ways including research labs.
+In 2002, such an occurrence originated in Guangdong, China, and that Coronavirus species was called SARS (severe acute respiratory syndrome) virus.
+In 2012, another outbreak happened in the Middle East, where Camels were supposed to be the intermediate animals.
+(MERS -Middle East respiratory syndrome) virus.
+Both of these are Beta type Coronaviruses.

-The current Coronavirus SARS-CoV-2 has shown some similarity with a virus that infects the Malaria-causing parasite Plasmodium vivax, suggesting a possible inverse link with fewer numbers and deaths of cases of COVID in Malaria endemic regions of the world.
+The current Coronavirus SARS-CoV-2 has shown some similarity with a virus that infects the Malaria-causing parasite Plasmodium vivax, suggesting a possible inverse link with lesser number, severity and death of COVID cases in Malaria endemic regions of the world.
 Similarly, a link with the immune-stimulatory and protective effect of BCG vaccine has been suggested.
 However, the evidence is still early and more studies and research is required and ongoing.

 For any query or additional information, please leave a message below this article and be assured of a response soon.